Practical information

 Things to remember

-Things to remember- Take off jewellery and piercings.
-They are not allowed in the operating room for hygiene and safety reasons.
+• Take off jewellery and piercings: these are not allowed in the operating theatre for hygiene and safety reasons.

-- Remove your contacts and bring your glasses and eyewear case.
+• Remove your contacts and bring your glasses and glasses case.

-- You may continue wearing your hearing aids for most procedures.
+• You can keep your hearing aid on for most procedures.

-- We advise you not to operate machines and to postpone important decisions on the day of the anaesthesia.
+• Do not drive vehicles after your sedation: your insurance institution is unlikely to defend you in case of an accident or third-party damage.
+We advise you not to operate machinery and to postpone important decisions on the day of anaesthesia.

 Useful documents

-Useful documents- You received the leaflet ‘Finding out more about anaesthesia' from your attending physician.
+• You have been given the anaesthesia brochure 'Knowing more about anaesthesia' by your attending physician.
 Read it thoroughly.
 If you have any questions, Please contact the Anaesthesia Department Secretariat.

-If you wish, you can download these documents at the bottom of the page.
+If you want, you can also download these documents below.